Addiction in the Armed Forces: Getting Help

 Substance Use Treatment

-Substance abuse problems are often treated in an inpatient or outpatient rehab program.
+Substance abuse problems are often treated in an inpatient or outpatient rehab programme.
 The first step in treating substance abuse problems is typically detox or the time it takes for all traces of the substance to leave the system.

 After that, the veteran will receive various types of therapy to learn how to cope without the substance and deal with any co-occurring mental health problems.
 These therapies include, but are not limited to, support groups, talk therapy, family counselling, art therapy, and special veteran-focused therapy.